hercek/topovica/README.md

 #### Misc

-`y` &rarr; copies the current url to the clipboard
+`,` &rarr; copies the current url to the clipboard

 ### Insert mode